-To these firms, workforce optimization software may sound like just another shiny object that will take lots of time and money to set up while providing little benefit.
-Nothing could be further from the truth, however.
-Keep reading to learn more about the benefits of using WFO software.
+To these firms, the software may sound like just another shiny object that will take time and money to set up while providing little benefit.
+However, nothing could be further from the truth.
+Keep reading to learn more about the benefits of using workforce optimization solutions.

 Increased employee satisfaction

 While learning a new piece of software certainly presents some challenges, many employees actually find themselves happier in the long run.
 There are several reasons for this, not the least of which is that hardworking employees will feel their effort is being properly attributed.

 Without proper workforce optimization systems in place, an employee’s hard work can often seemingly disappear into the void, making them feel under-appreciated.